 We spent our time (apart from hugging the toilet) strolling the narrow lanes of the fort, exploring the beautiful Jain temples and looking for jewels in tiny shops selling anything from used books through Hindu gods replicas to 100 ruppes alibaba pants.
 Days were hot and tiring and evening storms beautiful and wild, the power of nature magnified in the hostile desert.

 The thing to do in Jaisalmer is the camel safari.
 We went with Trotters and had a blast even though rain caught us after stunning sunset and we decided to return to the city instead of staying overnight.
 I think we are the only people who ever get rained on in a desert, but it was still a beautiful experiene with streams of water running on the sand and glittering as sun peaked out from clouds here and there.

 Not included in any guidebook but usually yielding the best experience is hanging out with locals.
 I liked to dare sit with men in the street silently sipping their sugary chai and feel the place.
 In Jaisalmer, I became friends with Lala, a young proud man running one of the guesthouses near Jain temples.
 I bumped into him on my first day as I was exploring the fort’s streets on my own.
 He invited me to see the rooftop view from his restaurant and without pushing me to buy anything, we started sharing stories.
 I left two hours later and we didn’t miss a day to stop by for a cup of chai and lovely talks that helped us understood the desert mentality, Rajastan and India as such.

 Our Rajastan journey continued to Bikaner, Pushkar and Jaipur.
-Come back soon for the second part of Rajastan adventure!
+Check out the the second part of Rajastan adventures here!